-Table 2.9 shows planned LAA reservoir storage levels and monthly deliveries to Los Angeles.
+Table 2.8 shows planned LAA reservoir storage levels and monthly deliveries to Los Angeles.
 Based on this plan, approximately 114,000 acre-feet will be exported from Inyo and Mono Counties to the City during the 2016-17 runoff year.
-This is approximately only half of the delivery that would occur in a normal year.
+This is approximately only half of the LAA delivery to the city that would occur in a normal year.